 - ½ cup fresh lemon juice from 3–4 Meyer lemons strained of pulp and seeds

-- 6 tbsp unsalted butter cut into tablespoon sized chunks
+- 6 tablespoons unsalted butter, cut into tablespoon-sized pieces

 - 1 pinch salt